-When taking childcare training courses to earn or renew your CDA, you learn a wide range of tactics for educating and guiding children.
-If you work with toddlers, it might be helpful to learn specific strategies that can help you understand their specific developmental needs.
+Are you taking child care training courses to earn or renew your CDA?
+Online training courses teach tactics for educating and guiding children.
+If you work with toddlers, it is helpful to learn specific strategies for better behavior.
+These ideas can help explain the specific developmental needs of this age group.
 Here's an overview of some of the essentials you need to know.

 Toddlers and Defiance

 Defiance is a very normal part of toddler development.
 Children between the ages of two and three start to use the word "no" often.
-Toddlers are not necessarily trying to "fight" against their caregivers, but they are starting to become aware of their own individuality.
-The word “no” gives them a feeling of control and confidence in that they are beginning to realize the power in expressing preferences and making choices.
+Toddlers are not always trying to "fight" against their caregivers.
+But they are starting to become aware of their own individuality.
+The word “no” gives them a feeling of control and confidence.
+They are beginning to realize the power in expressing preferences and making choices.

 Expressing Defiance and Asking Questions

-Research shows that toddlers debate with their caretakers up to 25 times per hour, which translates to a toddler/caregiver interaction roughly every two minutes.
-As an educator, you need to be prepared for these scenarios as toddlers are constantly questioning their environment as their understanding of their place in it grows.
-In addition to this, children in this age group ask many questions throughout the day.
+Research shows that toddlers debate with their caretakers up to 25 times per hour.
+This translates to a toddler/caregiver interaction roughly every two minutes.
+As an educator, it's important to prepare for these scenarios.
+Toddlers are questioning their environment as their understanding of their place in it grows.
+Also, children in this age group ask many questions throughout the day.
 They often ask “Why?” to construct more knowledge about the world around them.

-As an educator, being able to balance the numerous daily questions from dozens of children at once is an important part of working with this particular age group.
-Unfortunately, it's impossible to address every question or every debate, but successful educators learn how to defer these issues in a way that doesn't undermine the child's natural curiosity or interest in the world.
-Childcare training courses help you to find that balance.
+As an educator, you need to balance the many daily questions from dozens of children at once.
+It is an essential part of working with this particular age group.
+Unfortunately, it's impossible to address every question or every debate.
+Yet, successful educators learn how to defer these issues in a way that doesn't undermine the child's natural curiosity.
+Child care training courses help you to find that balance.

 A Constructive Approach to Defiance

-When dealing with defiance in particular, it can be helpful to show children constructive ways to express their desire for boundaries and independence.
+When dealing with defiance, it can be helpful to show children constructive ways to find boundaries and independence.
 For instance, if a child is playing with a toy, another child grabs it, and the first child hits the second child, both children can be redirected.
 For example, the second child might be shown how to politely ask for the toy, and the first child might watch you model ways to calmly respond to that query.

 As part of that process, leading by example is key.
 Act out the communication patterns and actions that you expect them to take with each other.
 This simple move can go a long way in keeping your classroom calm and motivating your children to be polite.